-10.1 SUMMARY OF DISASTER MANAGEMENT ISSUES
+10.2 SUMMARY OF DISASTER MANAGEMENT ISSUES

-- The spatial locality of hazards identified in the DMP is noted in relation of areas where the most vulnerable communities reside. - o Hazards associated with industry need to be indicated and response plans developed/shared. - Various new developments also have to be mapped as potential disaster sites.
+- The spatial locality of hazards identified in the DMP is noted in relation of areas where the most vulnerable communities reside. - o Hazards associated with industry need to be indicated and response plans developed/shared. - Various new developments also have to be mapped as potential disaster sites. - The Disaster Management Plan needs has to respond to the alleviation of the impacts of pandemics, safeguarding the health of citizens, continuous business operations, services and supplies assurances as well as natural environment protection.